mongodb-labs/ai-ml-pipeline-testing/README.md

 ```

 Use `.evergreen/setup-remote.sh` instead of `.evergreen/provision-atlas.sh` to test against the remote cluster.
-Set `COMMUNITY=1` to test against community edition of Atlas Search.
-Note: INTPYTHON-862 - community edition does not yet support the "status" field in list search index response.
+Set `COMMUNITY_WITH_SEARCH=1` to test against MongoDB Community with Search edition.

 #### Pre-populating the Local Atlas Deployment